nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_EVENTS.md

 Now refresh your browser and click on Bart's detail button.

 > **Tip:** If you dialog isn't working, please see a member of the instruction team before you move on.
 Moving on without this code working will be wasted time.

+You may wonder why you did not just place all of the event listener code in `main.js`.
+There are two reasons you started this way.

+1. The `main.js` module rarely contains any actual logic itself.
+Its job is to import tools from other modules and invoke them so that the initial UI is rendered to the user.
+1. What must happen to present the initial UI to the user will become more complex over time.
+Putting all of that code in one module not only makes the code harder to read and maintain, but violates [encapsulation](https://stackify.com/oop-concept-for-beginners-what-is-encapsulation/) and the Single Responsibility Principle.

 ## Dialog All The Things!!